 TGax Editor: Change the paragraph below of this subclause as follows (#CID 5129):

-The AP Tx Power subfield of the Common Info field indicates the combined average power per 20 MHz bandwidth of all transmit antennas used to transmit the trigger frame at the HE AP.
+The AP Tx Power subfield of the Common Info field indicates the combined average power per 20 MHz bandwidth referenced to the antenna connector, of all transmit antennas used to transmit the Trigger frame(#5129) at the HE AP.
 The resolution for the transmit power reported in the Common Info field is 1 dB.
 The AP Tx Power subfield encoding is defined in Table 9-25e (AP Tx Power subfield encoding).